DSACMS/npd_plainerflow/AI_Instructions/InLaw.md

 A lightweight wrapper around **Great Expectations (GX)** that lets you define simple pass/fail tests as Python subclasses—no DataDocs, suites, or YAML required.

-This is a class that is part of themain plainerflow package.
+This is a class that is part of the main plainerflow package.
 It should be available in the namespace after an import plainerflow statement in python.

 ---

-## 1 · Concept & Goals
+## 1. Concept & Goals
 - **"In-Law" pattern**: Tests run *after* your main pipeline—loudly complain but never block.
 - **Single-file child classes**: Each test lives in its own file for easy AI-generation and review.
 - **Zero GX boilerplate**: Parent class handles Spark/SQLAlchemy → GX DataFrame conversion.